NovoNordisk-OpenSource/mighty.component/.github/pull_request_template.md

 (Summary of made changes with explanation of what and why)

 ## Changes Made
-- Existing standard component updated
-- Created new standard component
+- I changed this
 - ...

 ## Testing
-- Unit test new standard components
+- Added this new test
+- These old tests have been improved
 - ...

 ## Checklist